MatterVN/zing_mp3/README.md

 zing_mp3:
 ```

-4. To use as frontend please reference [this file](https://github.com/MagnetVN/zing_mp3/blob/master/zing_mp3.yaml)
+4. To use as frontend please reference to [this file](https://github.com/MagnetVN/zing_mp3/blob/master/zing_mp3.yaml)

 # Usages